DemonRain7/AdvancedSE_TeamProject/README.md

 ## End-to-End Testing

-The project includes comprehensive end-to-end (E2E) tests that verify the complete workflow of the client-service interaction.
+The project includes comprehensive end-to-end (E2E) and integration tests that verify the complete workflow of the client-service interaction, error handling, validation, and edge cases.

-**Note**: The automated E2E tests are the **primary and recommended method** for verifying all functionality, including detailed coupon operations, multi-client isolation, and concurrent access scenarios.
+**Note**: The automated E2E and integration tests are the **primary and recommended method** for verifying all functionality, including detailed coupon operations, multi-client isolation, concurrent access scenarios, validation errors, and boundary conditions.
 The client application provides a basic demonstration, while these tests provide complete verification.

 ### Automated End-to-End Tests